In rural areas of Kenya, to get medical assistance is difficult.

 The YMA has a clinic and medical dispensary in Garissa, adjacent to the orphanage and schools.
 These services are run full-time each day by a medical doctor and a pharmacist and operates as a free clinic to the orphanage, schools and also to the poorest in the community.

-It also serves clientele who are able to pay for the medical services, but this is not of significant enough occurrence to come close to meeting costs.
+It also serves clientele who are able to pay for the medical services, but this is not of a significant enough occurrence to come close to meeting costs.

 The dispensary is run by the YMA under the approval and authority of the Provincial Medical Officer of Garissa County.